-- A7.117 Condition C1.34 requires Providers to send an annual best tariff notification to a subscriber who is a consumer "at least once in every 12-month period". - A7.118 We expect CPs providers to comply with this requirement as follows:

-- a) For contracts that are already in force at the date of entry into force of Condition C1.19 C1.34, the first annual best tariff notification should be sent within 12 months of that date.
-An exception to this is where the contract is subject to a fixed commitment period when Condition C1.19 C1.34 enters into force.
-The subscriber will in this case receive an end-of-contract notification prior to the end of their fixed commitment period.
-The first annual best tariff notification should then be sent within 12 months following the date on which the end-of-contract notification was sent. - b) For contracts entered into after the date of entry into force of Condition C1.19 C1.34, the first annual best tariff notification must be sent within the first 12 months of the contract term.
-An exception to this is where the contract contains a fixed commitment period.
-In that case, the annual best tariff notification should be sent within 12 months of the date on which the CP provider has sent an end-of-contract notification in relation to that contract. - c) Second and subsequent annual best tariff notifications should then be sent within 12 months of the previous one. - d) If a subscriber has two or more contracts that are not subject to a fixed commitment period and those contracts are financially linked or interdependent linked contracts 19, the CP provider should aggregate the annual best tariff notifications for those contracts into a single communication (we would still expect the CP provider in these circumstances to observe the guidance at a) to c) above).
-20
+- A6.118 Condition C1.19 C1.34 requires CPs providers to send an Annual Best Tariff Notification to a Subscriber who is a Consumer "at least once in every 12-month period". - A6.119 We expect CPs providers to comply with this requirement as follows: - a) For contracts that are were already in force at the date of entry into force of Condition C1.19 15 February 2020 (i.e. the date of entry into force of Condition C1.34), the first Annual Best Tariff Notification should be sent within 12 months of that date.
+An exception to this is where the contract is was subject to a fixed Commitment Period when Condition C1.19 enters into force on 15 February 2020.
+The Subscriber will in this case receive an End-of-Contract Notification prior to the end of their fixed Commitment Period.
+The first Annual Best Tariff Notification should then be sent within 12 months following the date on which the End-of-Contract Notification was sent. - b) For contracts entered into after the date of entry into force of Condition C1.19 15 d) If a Subscriber has two or more contracts that are not subject to a fixed Commitment Period and those contracts are financially linked or interdependent linked contracts 16, the CP provider should aggregate the Annual Best Tariff Notifications for those contracts into a single communication (we would still expect the CP provider in these circumstances to observe the guidance at a) to c) above).
+17